HeapsIO/heaps-doc/Installation.md

 ## Installing Haxe

-Heaps works on Haxe 3.4.2+, though it is recommanded to install Haxe 4+ to enjoy new language features and support the HashLink compiler target.
+Heaps works on Haxe 3.4.2+, though it is recommended to install Haxe 4+ to enjoy new language features and support the HashLink compiler target.

 <img src="https://cloud.githubusercontent.com/assets/576184/3142589/5e2c41a0-e9c9-11e3-9608-75ec07df40e7.png" height="30"/>&nbsp;&nbsp;&nbsp;<a href="https://haxe.org/download/">Download Haxe 4+</a>